libktx/ktx/reflect/README.md

 ### Why?

-LibGDX provides its own cross-platform reflection API via static `ClassReflection` and `ArrayReflection`.
+libGDX provides its own cross-platform reflection API via static `ClassReflection` and `ArrayReflection`.
-While standard Java and Kotlin reflection APIs work on most platforms, LibGDX API ensures compatibility with backends such as HTML/WebGL and other third-party backends.
+While standard Java and Kotlin reflection APIs work on most platforms, libGDX API ensures compatibility with backends such as HTML/WebGL and other third-party backends.
 However, with their frequent `Class` parameter usage, the provided static methods are inconvenient to use from within Kotlin.
-Additionally, due to Kotlin's unchecked exceptions, LibGDX by itself does not warn the users about reflection API usage, which can cause various runtime issues.
+Additionally, due to Kotlin's unchecked exceptions, libGDX by itself does not warn the users about reflection API usage, which can cause various runtime issues.

 ### Guide

 Instead of relying on static methods, `ktx-reflect` provides an inlined `ReflectedClass` wrapper that allows to invoke `ClassReflection` and `ArrayReflection` methods with improved API.
-Since `ReflectedClass` is an inlined value class, the overhead is very similar to using LibGDX reflection APIs directly.
+Since `ReflectedClass` is an inlined value class, the overhead is very similar to using libGDX reflection APIs directly.

 `ReflectedClass` can be created either by using one of its constructors with `Class` or `KClass` parameters, or by `reflect<Type>` and `reflect(String)` top-level functions.